 The Strategy aims to reduce youth domestic and family violence by:

-- Ensuring that effective and evidence-based interventions and programs are being delivered to young people who come into contact with Youth Justice.
+- ensuring that effective and evidence-based interventions and programs are being delivered to young people in contact with Youth Justice.